 What is PACE?

-PACE is a joint Medicare and Medicaid program that helps seniors “in the community” instead of a care facility.
+PACE is a joint Medicaid and program that helps seniors “in the community” instead of a care facility.
 Like hospice care, PACE will give you access to an interdisciplinary team that’ll make many determinations about your health care.
 At a minimum, Medcaid.gov says this team will consist of a:

 - Home care liaison

 - Occupational therapist

 - PACE center supervisor

 - Personal care attendant